-As always, our decision to make the Ophira, our reserve chardonnay, is a year-to-year one.
-Not surprisingly, we are more likely to make the Ophira in an outstanding vintage (2009, 2012, 2013, and 2014).
+Our decision to make a reserve chardonnay, which we label “Ophira”, is made on a year to year basis.
+Not surprisingly, we are more likely to make the Ophira in an outstanding vintage (2009, 2012, 2013, 2014, 2015 and 2016).
 Each year we taste through each barrel to see if a particular barrel speaks to us, meaning that the barrel stands out above the others and deserves a reserve designation.
 Given that our fermentations utilize indigenous yeast, aside from oak considerations, each barrel is unique and different because the fermenting yeast and fermentation dynamics are different for each barrel.
-For the 2014 vintage, we chose three barrels of the Platt Wente clone that exhibited exceptional concentrations of fruit, complexity and texture.
-One barrel was new and two barrels were one year old.
-The 18 months of barrel aging and frequent lees stirring, coupled with the exceptional fruit from the Platt Wente Clone in 2014, give this wine the trademark laser-like focus, complexity and unctuous mouth feel expected from our Ophira reserve.
+For the 2016 vintage, only one barrel stood above the others.
+It was once used, from the Vosges Region in France, which is a frequent favorite for its sweet, nuanced oak accents.
 The wine is drinking beautifully now but will get even better for several years at a minimum.
-The last vintage (2013) of the Ophira received excellent reviews (94 pts from the Wine Enthusiast, 91 Points from Connoisseurs Guide, 90 Points from The Wine Advocate and a Gold Medal at the Chronicle Wine Competition) but we feel that this vintage will be even better.
+Please see our tasting notes and reviews for the 2015 Ophira.
+We are confident this very limited bottling will also be highly regarded.

 Purchasing Frostwatch Wines:

 We offer a 10% discount on any order of 12 or more bottles.
 Enter the promo code "CasePurchase" at checkout.